landowark/submissions/README.md

 ## Adding Equipment to a Run:

-1. Right click on the run in the Submissions Table to access the context menu.
+1. Right-click on the run in the Submissions Table to access the context menu.
 2. Click on “Add Equipment”.
-3. Select equipment used for each equipment role from the drop down menu.
+3. Select equipment used for each equipment role from the drop-down menu.
-   1. Any tips associated with a liquid handler will also be available in a separate drop down menu.
+   1. Any tips associated with a liquid handler will also be available in a separate drop-down menu.
 4. Select (or input) the process used on with the equipment.
-   1. Equipment that is not necessary may disabled using the check boxes to the left of each entry.
+   1. Equipment that is not necessary may be disabled using the checkboxes to the left of each entry.

 ## Importing PCR results (Wastewater only):

-This is meant to import .xslx files created from the Design & Analysis Software
+This is meant to import .xlsx files created from the Design & Analysis Software

 1. Click on 'File' -> 'Import PCR Results'.
 2. Use the file dialog to locate the .xlsx file you want to import.